Advertising & PR Agencies

 Industry size & Structure

-A typical ad agency operates out of a single location, employs fewer than 5 workers, and generates about $4.4 million in annual revenue.
-A typical public relations agency also operates out of a single location and employs fewer than 5 workers, but generates $2 million in annual revenue.
+A typical ad agency operates out of a single location, employs less than 5 workers, and generates about $4.8 million in annual revenue.
+A typical public relations agency also operates out of a single location and employs less than 5 workers, but generates $2.5 million in annual revenue.

 • Agencies may compete with specialized agencies, such as media buying agencies or direct mail specialists.
 In some cases, agencies contract out specialized services.